 Doylestown Equitable Distribution Lawyers

-Knowledgeable Family Law Attorneys Help Clients in Doylestown, PA with Equitable Distribution Matters
+Knowledgeable Family Law Attorneys Help Clients with Equitable Distribution Matters

 When a married couple has amassed assets together, in divorce it becomes necessary to distribute those assets between the spouses.
 This division of assets is a process known as equitable distribution.
 Disputes in equitable distribution frequently arise over issues such as whether an asset is properly categorized as a marital asset subject to equitable distribution, the value of assets, and whether a spouse is receiving an adequate distribution.
 At Rubin, Glickman, Steinberg & Gifford, our Doylestown equitable distribution lawyers have years of experience helping clients throughout Southeastern Pennsylvania obtain a fair resolution in their equitable distribution matters.
 Contact us today to speak with one of our knowledgeable attorneys to learn more about your rights and options in equitable distribution and about how our firm can help you achieve an efficient and fair resolution to your equitable distribution matter.
 We offer a free consultation.